AdobeDocs/experience-manager-65.en/help/assets/video.md

 * If you have an HTTPS website with HTTPS video streaming, streaming is fine.
 * If you have an HTTP website with HTTPS video streaming, streaming is fine and there are no mixed content issues from the web browser.

 HLS is an Apple standard for adaptive video streaming that automatically adjusts playback based on network bandwidth capacity.
-It also lets the customer “seek” to any point in the video without the need to wait for the rest of the video to download.
+It also lets the customer "seek" to any point in the video without the need to wait for the rest of the video to download.

 Progressive video is delivered by downloading and storing the video locally on a user’s desktop system or mobile device.